randyverishop/airflow/BREEZE.rst

           automatically for the first time or when changes are detected in package-related files, but you can force it using this flag.

-  -R, --force-build-images-clean
-          Force build images without cache.
-This will remove the pulled or build images and start building images from scratch.
-This might take a long time.

   -p, --force-pull-images
           Forces pulling of images from DockerHub before building to populate cache.
 The images are pulled by default only for the first time you run the